BootstrapCMS/CloudFlare/README.md

 Laravel CloudFlare is designed to work with [Bootstrap CMS](https://github.com/BootstrapCMS/CMS).
 In order for it to work in any Laravel application, you must ensure that you know how to use my [Laravel Core](https://github.com/GrahamCampbell/Laravel-Core) package as configuration and knowledge of the `app:install` and `app:update ` commands is required.

 Laravel CloudFlare will register two routes. `'cloudflare'` (`cloudflare.index`) should be accessed to show the CloudFlare statistics page, and `'cloudflare/data'` (`cloudflare.data`) is internally used by this package.

-The internals of Laravel CloudFlare are not documented here, but feel free to check out the [API Documentation](https://docs.gjcampbell.co.uk).

 ## License